13 Language Learning Games: Have Fun While You’re Building Vocabulary

 Before you begin to read this post, ask yourself these two questions:

-So, if you’ve never used games to boost your foreign language vocabulary before (or even if you have and are just looking for more options), prepare to be blown away by this list of thirteen games that can help you build your foreign language vocabulary fast!
+So if you’ve never used games to boost your foreign language vocabulary before, prepare to be blown away by this list of 13 fun and effective games that can help you build your foreign language vocabulary fast!

 - Board & Card Games